-With the recent update to Data Privacy regulations vis a vis the European GDPR, Data Privacy, Compliance and Spam laws have taken a much needed step in a good direction. ie to look after customer data and to use it responsibly.
+With the recent update to Data Privacy regulations, including the European General Data Protection Regulation (GDPR), Data Privacy, Compliance, and Spam laws have taken significant steps to ensure the protection of customer data and its responsible use.

 Spam is any SMS you send to someone who hasn't given you their direct permission to contact them on the topic of the message.

 As a guideline, permission can be obtained through but not limited to the following:

 - A subscribe form on your web site.

 - An opt-in checkbox on a form.
 This checkbox must not be checked by default, the person completing the form must willingly select the checkbox to indicate they want to hear from you.

 - If someone completes an offline form like a survey or enters a competition, you can only contact them if it was explained to them that you would be contacting them by message AND they ticked a box indicating they would like you to contact them.